Sign in to Tableau Services Manager Web UI

 If you are running Tableau Desktop and want to sign in to Tableau Server to publish or access content and data sources, see Sign in to Tableau Server in Desktop.

 The account that you use to sign in to TSM must have authorization to make changes on the local computer where Tableau Server is installed.

-Specifically, the account that you use to sign in to TSM must be a member of the Administrators group on the Windows computer where Tableau Server is installed.
+By default, the account that you use to sign in to TSM must be a member of the Administrators group on the Windows computer where Tableau Server is installed.
+Alternatively, you can specify a Windows group for TSM administration.
+See Configure a Custom TSM Administration Group.

 If you are running a distributed deployment of Tableau Server, then enter the host name, or IP address of the computer running the initial node.
 The credentials you enter must have administrative access to the computer running the initial node, as specified above.